Metrics with cone singularities along normal crossing divisors and holomorphic tensor fields: Laplacian estimates revisited

 where $\lambda \in \{-1,0,1\}$.
 If $\lambda= 0$, then we normalize the solution $\varphi_\varepsilon$ by $\displaystyle \int_X\varphi_\varepsilon \, dV_\omega= 0$.
 We remark that the equation \eqref{eq:ma} is modeled after $(\star_\varepsilon)$, because the factor will be absorbed by $\ome^n$, by an appropriate choice of $\psi_\ep$.\\

 Our goal in this section is to derive a geometric context under which we can obtain a priori \emph{uniform} ${\mathscr C}^2$ estimates for $\varphi_\varepsilon$ in equation \eqref{eq:ma}.
-This is the content of the following result, crucial in our approach, which is based on a simple observation according to which once we have $\cC^0$ estimates, one only needs to bound from \textit{below} the holomorphic bisectional curvature of $\ome$ so as to obtain \textit{a priori} $\cC ^2$ estimates.
+This is the content of the following result, crucial in our approach, which is based on two observations: at first, we notice that once we have $\cC^0$ estimates, then one only needs to bound from \textit{below} the holomorphic bisectional curvature of $\ome$ so as to obtain \textit{a priori} $\cC ^2$ estimates (cf. lemma \ref{klem}).
+The second observation is that one may allow a rhs in the form $e^{\psi_1-\psi_2}$ with $\psi_1,\psi_2$ quasi psh.
+This borrowed from \cite{BBEGZ}, which itself could be seen as an effective version of results appearing during the proof of the main theorem of \cite{Paun}.